aave/aip/content/aips/AB128F4E15AE-AIP-CONSOLIDATE-RESERVE-FACTORS-ENABLE-DPI.md

 ## Abstract

 The Llama Community recommends consolidating revenue earned on all Aave markets on mainnet into a single Reserve Factor (RF).
-This proposal consolidates past and future Aave mainent V1 market revenue into the mainnet V2 RF.
+This proposal consolidates past and future Aave mainnet V1 market revenue into the mainnet V2 RF.
 In the future, other aspects of the Llama treasury management proposal will be implemented through separate AIPs.

 This proposal is broken into two parts, the second part is to enable borrowing of DPI.
 The borrowing of DPI was disabled via [AIP-44](https://app.aave.com/#/governance/44-QmNVWrrm3ieyRRVD4f77zdxrvSUj1W4HDCojLKNcxmVQhr) along with xSUSHI.
 Shortly after enacting AIP-44, DPI was found to be safe.
 This proposal is to reinstate DPI as an asset that can be borrowed on the Aave markets.